jorgensd/dolfinx_mpc/README.md

 ## Source

-To install the latest version (master branch), you need to install the latest release of [dolfinx](https://github.com/FEniCS/dolfinx).
+To install the latest version (main branch), you need to install the latest release of [dolfinx](https://github.com/FEniCS/dolfinx).
 Easiest way to install dolfinx is to use docker.
 The dolfinx docker images goes under the name [dolfinx/dolfinx](https://hub.docker.com/r/dolfinx/dolfinx)

 To install the `dolfinx_mpc`-library run the following code from this directory: